Sweet Grass (Cree chief)

 Sweet Grass (also Sweetgrass or wîhkasko-kisêyin) (c.
 1815 - on or shortly before January 11, 1877) was a chief of the Cree in the 1860s and 1870s in western Canada.
 He worked with other chiefs and bands to participate in raids with enemy tribes.
 While a chief, Sweet Grass noticed the starvation and economic hardship the Cree were facing.
-This propelled him to work with the Canadian and eventually sign Treaty Six.
+This propelled him to work with the Canadian authorities and eventually sign Treaty 6.
 Sweet Grass believed that working alongside the government was one of the only solutions to the daily hardship the Cree were faced with.
 The Sweet Grass Reserve west of Battleford, Saskatchewan was named in his honor and is still functioning today.

 Life

 Early life

 Sweet Grass or wîhkasko-kisêyin was born in a Cree Camp in the area near Fort Pitt, Saskatchewan.

 The exact date and place of his birth is unrecorded.
 His mother was kidnapped during a war with the Cree from a tribe, which was located around Missouri.
 Due to this, Sweet Grass was not Cree and was Crow.
 There is no record of his father.
 Sweet Grass was born with the name Okimasis (okimâsis), which has been translated as He-who-has-no-name, but more accurately as Little Chief, which was related to his small size.
 Warriors consistently taunted him due to his stature within the village.
 His name, “Sweet Grass” was inspired by an audacious feat that he attempted as a youth.
 He ventured into the Blackfoot territory, completely alone with the goal of capturing a herd of horses.
 Approaching the pasture, he hid in a bush and as a man advanced towards him, he took out his bow, killed and scalped him; proceeding to raid the pasture to return forty horses to his tribe.
 His tribe was presented with a collection of grass dipped in the blood of the man he had killed.
 This was met with chants of “Sweet Grass”, which would eventually become his name as a Chief in 1870.
 Later that year, Sweet Grass was converted to Roman Catholicism by Father Albert Lacombe and was baptized with the Christian name Abraham.